KlebersonJeanRibeiro/lexicographic-maintenance-scheduling/README.md

 - Asset criticality based on ABC classification;
 - Maintenance urgency through dynamic deadlines;
-- Workforce availability by sector or specialty;
+- Workforce availability by sector or specialty.
-- Strict feasibility under capacity constraints;
-- Diagnostic indicators for sectoral utilization and bottlenecks.

 The heuristic was implemented in Python as part of the **Kairos Maintenance Scheduler (KMS)**.